knurling-rs/app-template/README.md

 +nrf52840-hal = "0.14.0"
 ```

+⚠️ Note for RP2040 users ⚠️

+You will need to not just specify the `rp-hal` HAL, but a BSP (board support crate) which includes a second stage bootloader.
+Please find a list of available BSPs [here](https://github.com/rp-rs/rp-hal-boards#packages).

 #### 5. Import your HAL

 Now that you have selected a HAL, fix the HAL import in `src/lib.rs`